ANCIENT CARNELIAN BEADS

 Click on the picture for a larger version

-The iron oxides can be distributed uniformly, as you can observe in the Indus Valley beads below or in graduations, as you can observe in the bead above.
-The iron oxide patterns can even be seen as cloudy patches or as reddish dots, called blood spots by the Tibetans.
+The iron oxides responsible for carnelian's coloring can be uniformly distributed, as seen in the Indus Valley beads, or they can manifest in gradients, as shown in the bead pictured above.
+The iron oxide patterns can also appear as cloud-like patches, or as reddish specks that are referred to as 'blood spots' by Tibetans.

 Chung DZI with blood spots

-Cambay, or more accurate, the nearby Lothal, a Harrapan outpost, has been a stone-working center since the Indus Valley people started, out of the region's rich deposits, to make beads of carnelian, onyx, and agate.
-Lothal is around 4000 years old, but the Indus people began bead making and exporting more than 5500 years ago!
+More accurately, it's the nearby region of Lothal, a Harappan outpost, that has served as a stone-working center since the Indus Valley people began crafting beads from the region's abundant deposits of carnelian, onyx, and agate.
+Lothal dates back around 4000 years, but the Indus people started bead making and exporting over 5500 years ago!

 Carnelian pebbles from an Indus site in Lothal

-The high iron content of the carnelian from Gujarat and especially the area around Cambey accounts for its superb red-orange color, as you can observe even in the small carnelian pebbles from Lothal shown above.
+The carnelian from Gujarat, specifically around Cambay, is renowned for its superb red-orange color, as can be observed even in the small carnelian pebbles from Lothal depicted above.
+This is primarily attributed to the region's high iron content.

-Since the Indus period, people with simple tools have been digging tunnels into the Miocene high iron saturate agate formations in the Babaguru formation.
+Since the Indus period, individuals equipped with rudimentary tools have been burrowing into the iron-rich Miocene agate formations in the Babaguru formation.

-The dark red colors are amplified by drying the stones in the sun and then repeatedly heating them.
-The techniques and tools used by the Indian artists have only changed a little since the days of the Indus Valley culture.
-Their beads are all hand-made and, therefore, less uniform in size and shape.
-The Cambay carnelian beads have the warmth and beauty that come from being handcrafted.
-Because of their enduring appeal, Cambay is still one of the largest stone manufacturing places in the world.
+The striking dark red colors are enhanced by drying the stones in the sun, followed by repeated heating.
+The techniques and tools utilized by Indian artists have changed little since the time of the Indus Valley culture.
+Their beads are entirely handcrafted, which results in less uniformity in size and shape but infuses each piece with a warmth and beauty distinctive to handcrafted items.
+Due to their enduring allure, Cambay remains one of the world's largest stone manufacturing locations.
+The region's primary market has traditionally been Africa.

 ANCIENT INDUS BEADS FROM INDIA VIA MESOPOTAMIA